vedshivade/EHR-Browser/README.md

 </p>

 ## Relational Screenshots
 The relational feature of this browser is still in progress.
-It does not work all the time.
+It does not work very well just yet.
 <p align="center">
   <b>Querying a drug given to treat sepsis:</b><br>
   <img src="relational-ss/rquery_drug_sepsis.png" width="500"><br>